ec-coding/PokeDrafts-2.0/README.md

   - When a user is typing in the name of a card, have the search bar offer suggestions.
   - Highlight the button of whichever tab is active.
   - No more than 4 of each card can be added to a deck, with the exception of energy cards.
+  - Integrate view transitions for individual elements so that they phase between different pages.

 ## Lessons Learned: